noah-nuebling/notes-public/mmf/updates/MMF - Translation Checklist - Template.md

                 - (Tip: Maybe on a second computer cause this takes a while if you update all the locales.)
                 - (Note: If this gets annoying, look into automating with GitHub Actions runner.)

-        - Publish App update
+        - [ ] Publish App update
+            - See `MMF - Update Checklist - Template.md`
+                - [ ] If you udpate existing release instead of creating a new one – still don't forget to run:
-            -
+                    - >>> z mac-mouse-fix-update-feed; ./update;
+                    - (Otherwise Sparkle signature will break)

     Mac Mouse Fix Website.xcloc